Mtanaka77/Water_and_Hydrate_by_Molecular_Dynamics_TIP5P_Simulation/README.md

 Note that the choice of a time step is important.
 For TIP5P case, it may be dt=0.025, else the code is inaccurate or/and goes overflow.

+The equations of A_{ij} and e0,e1,e2,e3(i) are written in the PDF file, "Water_TIP5P_Simulation.pdf".
+Checks of equations of the TIP5P code are also shown.

 ### The Lennard-Jones Potential ###